nRF24/CircuitPython_nRF24L01/docs/api.rst

       advantage of `arc` & `ard` attributes.
 During multi-payload processing, this parameter is meant to slow down CircuitPython devices just enough for the Raspberry Pi to catch up (due to the Raspberry Pi's seemingly slower SPI speeds).
-See also `resend()` as using this parameter carries the same implications documented there.
+See also notes on `resend()` as using this parameter carries the same implications documented there.

   .. tip:: It is highly recommended that `arc` attribute is enabled when sending
       multiple payloads.
 Test results with the `arc` attribute disabled were very poor